zolotarevandrew/my-learning-tracker/log.md

 Unique values and grouping:
 - distinct fields can get easily by one loop if rows are sorted;

+**Pluses**
+- I can write better queries with join, because i can decide which type of join database will choose, based on my query.

 [Log Index]
 ----------------------------------------------------------